tabishfayyaz/notes-and-books/testing-notes.md

 **State-based Verification:** Verifies this method is called with those specific attributes.

 **Mock:** A generated class that doesn’t do anything, used for behavior verification.
+Mocks are used as a replacement for a dependency

 **Stub:** A hand-written class that returns a pre-defined response given certain input, used for state verification.